github/docs/content/authentication/keeping-your-account-and-data-secure/sudo-mode.md

 - Modification of an associated email address
 - Authorization of a third-party application
 - Addition of a new SSH key

-You can authenticate using your password{% ifversion totp-and-mobile-sudo-challenge %}.
-Optionally, you can authenticate using a security key or authentication code for two-factor authentication (2FA), or with {% data variables.product.prodname_mobile %}{% endif %}.

 After you authenticate to perform a sensitive action, your session is temporarily in "sudo mode."
 In sudo mode, you can perform sensitive actions without authentication. {% data variables.product.product_location %} will wait a few hours before prompting you for authentication again.
 During this time, any sensitive action that you perform will reset the timer.